DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 </div>

 > [!combat]- **Balancing the Wolves**
-> This combat encounter is a bloody encounter against a party of five 3rd-level players, a CR 1 ally (Ireena Kolyana), two CR 1/4 allies (swarms of ravens), and a CR 0 ally (Muriel in raven form), and will consume approximately 58% of their total maximum hit points.
+> This combat encounter is a bloody encounter against a party of five 3rd-level players, a CR 1 ally (Ireena Kolyana), and a CR 0 ally (Muriel in raven form), and will consume approximately 58% of their total maximum hit points.
 For parties of smaller or larger sizes, modify the encounter as follows:
 > * **Three Players**.
 Reduce the number of wolves to 3.
 > * **Four Players**.
 Reduce the number of wolves to 4.
 > * **Six Players**.
 Reduce the number of wolves to 1 and increase the number of werewolves to 2.